GeniusesGroup/memar/Chapar.md

 - Payload : Can be any upper layer packet data that type indicate by next header!

 ## Frame Types
-Chapar support UniCast and BroadCast frame not MultiCast one!
+Chapar support **UniCast** and **BroadCast** frame and not support **MultiCast**!
-Due to frame must have at least one hop, Use unused HopCount==0 for broadCast frames to all ports!
-So both HopCount==0x00 & HopCount==0xff have 255 hop port number space in frame header!
-BroadCast frame must have all hop port number space with 0 byte data in header otherwise frame payload rewrite by switches devices!

 ## Rules
 - Frame size can be up to 8192 Byte or 8KB.
 Enough to stream 1.5Mbps video call in each 40ms frames (1.5/8*1024/1000*40=7.68KB).
+- Due to frame must have at least one hop, Use unused HopCount==0 for broadCast frames to all ports!
+So both HopCount==0x00 & HopCount==0xff have 255 hop port number space in frame header!
+- BroadCast frame must have all hop port number space with 0 byte data in header otherwise frame payload rewrite by switches devices!
 - In each hop, Switch must rewrite received port number on the frame!
 The reasons are:
     - BroadcastFrame : To improve performance, previous switch just send frame without declare next port!
     - UnicastFrame : To be sure receive port is same with declaration one in frame!